pevinkumar10/CTF-HUB/WALKTHROUGH.md

 - Step 2: Change the `page` parameter into anyother and see the response.

-- Step 3: Run the following command to enumerate the directory **(In our case i checked wether the file is there in template dir or not so it can only access files inside /template directory.)**
+- Step 3: Run the following command to enumerate the directory **(In our case i checked whether the file is there in template dir or not so it can only access files inside /template directory.)**

 ```bash
 ffuf -u "http://localhost:5555/about.php?page=FUZZ" -w /usr/share/wordlists/seclists/Discovery/Web-Content/raft-large-directories.txt -fw 78